awaisdevops/kubernetes/deploy-to-linode-LKE-cluster-from-Jenkins/README.md

-# Deploy to Linode LKE Cluster from Jenkins
+# Streamlined Kubernetes Deployments on Linode LKE via Jenkins CI/CD

 This project demonstrates how to deploy an application from Jenkins to a Kubernetes cluster hosted on **Linode Kubernetes Engine (LKE)**.
 Compared to platforms like AWS EKS, Linode simplifies the authentication process and offers easier environment portability.